Jozy Altidore: 2017 season

 Ahead of the 2017 MLS season, the arrival of Spanish playmaker Victor Vázquez, and Coach Greg Vanney's switch in tactics from a 4–4–2 diamond to a 3–5–2 formation, benefitted Giovinco's and Altidore's attacking partnership, as it allowed them to play closer together; with Vázquez supporting them as the team's main creator, the attacking duo began to demonstrate a deeper understanding and an increased awareness of each other's movements, which improved their link-up play, and saw an increase in Altidore's goalscoring output throughout the season.

 On March 4, Altidore scored from the penalty spot for his club's first goal of the season in their second league match – a 2–2 draw at the Philadelphia Union.
-He added his second of the campaign a week later in a 2–0 win at the Vancouver Whitecaps.
+He added his second of the campaign a week later in a 2–0 win at Vancouver Whitecaps FC.
 Three goals in April – including a brace against the Houston Dynamo – placed Toronto in good stead in the league standings, but Altidore only managed a single goal from the penalty spot the following month.
 He was named in the Week 9 MLS Team of the Week for his performance against Houston.

 He added another in a 2–0 victory over D.C.
-United on June 17, and struck early in a 3–1 win at Orlando City.
+United on June 17, and struck early in a 3–1 win at Orlando City SC.
 Altidore scored his third penalty of the season during a 4–0 win over New York City.
-After the third goal in a 3–0 win against the Philadelphia Union, Altidore scored in back-to-back-to-back fixtures – including a double in a 4–0 win against the Vancouver Whitecaps.
+After the third goal in a 3–0 win against the Philadelphia Union, Altidore scored in back-to-back-to-back fixtures – including a double in a 4–0 win against Vancouver Whitecaps FC.

 With Toronto retaining their Canadian Championship, Altidore added a single goal to equalise in the first leg of the final.
 The game finished 1–1 at the Montreal Impact, before Toronto recorded a 2–1 win at home to lift the cup.
-Altidore also scored in the final two league fixtures, against the Montreal Impact and Atlanta United, as Toronto clinched the 2017 Supporter's Shield with a record-breaking 69 points.
+Altidore also scored in the final two league fixtures, against the Montreal Impact and Atlanta United FC, as Toronto clinched the 2017 Supporter's Shield with a record-breaking 69 points.
 He was named in the Week 27 and Week 30 MLS Team of the Week, and as the Week 27 MLS Player of the Week.